 15.3.4 breach of the terms implied by section 12 of the Sale of Goods Act 1979 (title and quiet possession); or

 15.3.5 defective products under the Consumer Protection Act 1987.

 15.4.1 the Company shall under no circumstances whatever be liable to the Customer, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, for any loss of profit, or any indirect or consequential loss arising under or in connection with the Contract ; and

-15.4.2 the Company’s total liability to the Customer in respect of all other losses arising under or in connection with the Contract, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstances exceed £1,000.
+15.4.2 the Company’s total liability to the Customer in respect of all other losses arising under or in connection with the Contract, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstances exceed the Purchase Price under the Contract.

 15.6 This clause 15 shall survive termination of the Contract.

-16.1 Without limiting its other rights or remedies, each party may terminate the Contract with immediate effect by giving written notice to the other party if:
+16.1 Without limiting its other rights or remedies, each party may terminate the Contract with immediate effect and/or demand immediate payment of all monies due under the Contract by giving written notice to the other party if:

 16.1.1 the other party commits a material breach of its obligations under this Contract and (if such breach is remediable) fails to remedy that breach within 30 days after receipt of notice in writing to do so;